cmdcolin/dotfiles/README.md

 - OS - Ubuntu 23.04
 - Music player - [fml9000](https://github.com/cmdcolin/fml9000) or
   [ytshuffle](https://cmdcolin.github.io/ytshuffle/)
-- Text editor - neovim nightly 0.10 + built-in lsp + treesitter + fzf
+- Text editor - neovim nightly 0.10 + built-in lsp + treesitter + telescope
 - Browser - Firefox (switched from Chrome Oct 2022)
 - Browser Add-ons - Dark Reader, uBlock origin

 I perform a lot of work in tmux+neovim where I split the screen vertically (two halves side by side) with tmux and then do either tests on one side of the screen or have two split screens.
 If needed I make a new tmux tab.
-I close and re-open vim a lot which is kind of crazy in a way, but seems to work for me
+I close and re-open vim a lot which is kind of crazy in a way, but seems to work for me I don't use any NERDTree type sidebar, and instead use a lot of telescope search bars

-Using fzf for quick file name searches or greps enabled me to become much less reliant on a file browser like NERDTree, so I don't use any NERDTree type sidebar

 ## Screenshot